 If fecal incontinence is due to a lack of anal sphincter control or decreased awareness of the urge to defecate, you may benefit from a bowel retraining program and exercise therapies that will help you improve muscle strength in the vicinity of your anus.
 In some cases, bowel training means learning to go to the toilet at a specific time of day.
 For example, your doctor may recommend that you make a conscious effort to have a bowel movement after eating.
 This helps you gain greater control by establishing with some predictability when you need to use the toilet.
 Most agree that use of loperamide comprises a first line treatment for fecal incontinence, before moving to biofeedback.
 In other cases, bowel training involves an exercise therapy called biofeedback.
 For fecal incontinence, biofeedback involves inserting a pressure-sensitive probe into your anus.
 This probe registers the strength of your anal sphincter.
 You can practice sphincter contractions and learn to strengthen your own muscles by viewing the scale's readout as a visual aid.
 These exercises can strengthen your rectal muscles.
 It is also possible to improve rectal sensation with biofeedback therapy.

-Some people with fecal incontinence may require surgery.
-Examples where surgery may be beneficial include women who have fecal incontinence due to anal sphincter damage caused by childbirth, or in patients with rectal prolapse.
-A sphincteroplasty is an operation to repair a damaged or weakened anal sphincter.
+A sphincteroplasty, which is an operation to repair a damaged anal sphincter, may be beneficial in women who have fecal incontinence due to anal sphincter damage caused by childbirth.
 Other operations, such as an artificial sphincter or a muscle transplant (graciloplasty) are not done very often because they are often associated with complications.
 A colostomy is the last resort to treat fecal incontinence.
 A colostomy is an operation that diverts stool through an opening in the abdomen instead of through the rectum.
 A special bag is attached to this opening to collect the stool.